saitejaST/MachineLearning/README.md

 # Python
-This repository is made for the works which we have been doing by python language.
-This includes Machine learning works in this repository
+This repository is made for the works which we have been doing using python language.
+This includes Machine learning and some other works releated to python in this repository